ProjectKonkani/ProjectKonkani/README.md

 # Project Konkani
-  This project is made with the collaboration from students of ___ and the students of Mar Baselios College of Engineering and Technology.
+  This project is made with the collaboration from students of Sophia-Smt.
+Manorama Devi Somani College and the students of Mar Baselios College of Engineering and Technology.

 # Project Briefing
   This Project is simple static page but with an AIM to bring awarness to the society about the comman-natural language of Goa: Konkani